TradeMe/bootup.js/README.md

 	}

 ## License
-This project is licensed under the LGPL, see the LICENSE.TXT file for more information.
+This project is licensed under the MIT License, see the LICENSE.TXT file for more information.